Sperm storage (sperm banking)

 Change of patient details

-Patients must also make sure that they inform the unit of any change in their address or health status so that review of the storage may take place.
+Patients must ensure that they inform the unit of any change in their address or health status so that review of the storage may take place.